 Regarding morbidity:

-- The rate of cardiovascular diseases is 50% lower.
+- cardiovascular diseases are 50% lower,

-- There are no cases of depression.
+- there are no cases of depression,

-- There are no cases of dementia.
+- there are no cases of dementia.

-Keys to longevity in Ikaria (Greece)
+Keys to longevity in Icaria (Greece)

 2. Okinawa (Japan)

-Diet in the Okinawan Blue Zone
+Diet in the Okinawa blue zone

 - Water: they consume between eight and twelve glasses daily.